Benefits of a diagnosis

 There are many different types of dementia.
 Alzheimer’s disease and vascular dementia are the most common.
 Other types include Fronto-temporal dementia, Lewy Body Dementia and Mixed dementia.
 There are different symptoms, treatments and management strategies for each dementia type.
 Knowing the type of dementia means it can be better managed and treated.

-Improve your lifestyle to slow progression
+Make positive changes to slow progression

 Getting a diagnosis can motivate people to take steps to live well with dementia.
-The Forward with Dementia website provides information about lifestyle changes and other strategies that may slow the progress of dementia.
+The Forward with Dementia website provides information about positive changes and other strategies that may slow the progress of dementia.

 Plan ahead